2006–07 Serbian local elections: Novi Pazar

 The 2004 elections in Novi Pazar produced a divided government: Sulejman Ugljanin of the Party of Democratic Action of Sandžak was elected as mayor, but his party did not command a majority in the assembly and the rival Sandžak Democratic Party was able to form a coalition administration.

 The government of Serbia introduced a provisional administration to Novi Pazar in April 2006 on the grounds that the assembly did not adopt the budget within the legal deadline.
 A new assembly election was scheduled for 11 September 2006.

 At the time this happened, there was already an effort underway to recall Ugljanin as mayor.
 This effort ended in chaos, with two separate votes taking place.
 The first recall election, held on 14 May 2006, was organized by an election commission appointed by the former SDP-led administration.
 In this vote, ninety-eight per cent of voters supported recall.
-The second election, held on 25 June 2006, was by contrast led by a commission appointed by the interim government; in the latter vote, about ninety-seven per cent of voters opposed recall.
+The second election, held on 25 June 2006, was held by a commission appointed by the interim government, and in this vote about ninety-seven per cent of voters opposed recall.
 Ultimately, Ugljanin was not removed from office.

 The results of the municipal assembly election were as follows:

+Ahmedin Škrijelj of the Party of Democratic Action of Sandžak was elected on the list of the List for Sandžak.